-Nina regularly advises on heritage issues.
+Nina regularly advises on a wide range of heritage issues.
 She has successfully appeared at a number of planning inquiries where the main issue has been the heritage impact of the development and has experience with applications for listed buildings consent, the determination of optimum viable use, applications for enabling development, and injunctions under s.44A of the Planning (Listed Buildings and Conservation Areas) Act 1990.
 She appeared for the Claimant in R (on the application of Fulford Parish Council) v City of York Council EWHC 3924 (Admin), a case concerning the location of the Battle of Fulford (led by Ian Dove QC), and as sole counsel in the Court of Appeal in a leading case on the setting of heritage assets: Steer v Secretary of State for Communities and Local Government 2018] EWCA Civ 1697.

 Nina has experience of s.215 notices, has appeared before the Upper Tribunal in relation to compensation under the TPO regime, and regularly advises in relation to advertisements and restrictions applying to development in the Green Belt.